nosvagor/vagari/README.md

     <br>
     <blockquote>
         Likewise, <b>white</b> now has a rather undecided role.
-As of now, it is predicted to be used communcaite clarity and importance of common foreground elements, and as better constrasting color for black, when it is used.
+As of now, it is predicted to be used communicate clarity and importance of common foreground elements, and as better contrasting color for black, when it is used.
     </blockquote>
     <p align="center">